regenrek/nuxt-lazyimage/README.md

 To get it work with other viewport libraries you need to tweak some elements inside the Component.
 Or you just wrap the `<LazyImage />` with some custom directive and code the animation right away.
 For example [Akryum/vue-observer-visibility](https://github.com/Akryum/vue-observe-visibility) works very well.

-I think this needs some refractor to be able to set your `active` classes yourself - feel free to adapt.
+I think this needs some refactoring to be able to set your `active` classes yourself - feel free to adapt.

 ### Use lqip with blur-up technique